 However, it’s crucial you don’t come off too strong with selling-focused content when you initially join LinkedIn groups because it could likely turn off potential buyers.
 Like any other lead generation campaign, start each conversation with broad questions or insight into industry best practices.
 Once a prospect asks more specific questions about your company, you can start selling your company’s product or service offerings.

 Take Advantage of LinkedIn Advertising

-Lead generation LinkedIn ads are great for targeting potential buyers who are actively looking for your company’s product or service solutions.
+Lead generation LinkedIn ads are great for targeting potential buyers who are actively looking for your company’s product or services.
 Here are the different ways B2B marketing teams can use LinkedIn for lead generation:

 - Sponsored content: Like other social media ad campaigns, LinkedIn’s sponsored ad content runs on the feeds of potential buyers in your target audience.
 This sponsored content can include a single image, video, or carousel ad.